stormofice/sp-custom-tests/README.md

-# sp_custom_tests
+# SP Custom Tests
-Custom Unit tests for Systemprogrammierung
+This repository includes custom tests for the module "Systemprogrammierung" at FAU Erlangen-Nürnberg.
+Please feel free to contribute, review or ask questions.